Lima Memorial Health System Logo

 VC may be done for the following reasons:

-Your doctor may want to do a regular colonoscopy instead of a VC.
-The reason is that VC does not allow the doctor to remove tissue samples or polyps.
+Your provider may recommend a regular colonoscopy instead of a VC.
+The reason is that VC does not allow removing tissue samples or polyps.

 Normal Results